-Another general conclusion from the statistical tests of this study is that the distracting variables used in the study (i.e., number of hours of work per week, working in non-accounting, or non-business-related jobs, and number of courses taken in the semester) have no significant negative associations with student performance.
+Another general conclusion from the statistical tests of this study is that the distracting variables used in the study (i.e., number of work hours per week, working in non-accounting, or non-business-related jobs, and number of courses taken in the semester) have no significant negative associations with student performance.

-In light of the above general conclusion, the authors recommend that faculty need not encourage their students to work as fewer hours per week as possible to earn high grades in the MIS course.
-Furthermore, if students have to work a significant number of hours anyway to support their families, faculty need not stress to the students that they must work in accounting-related or business-related jobs.
-In addition, faculty need not encourage those students to take as fewer courses per semester as possible to earn high grades in the MIS course.
+In light of the above general conclusion, the authors recommend that faculty need not encourage their students to work as fewer hours per week as possible to earn high grades in the GIS course.
+Furthermore, if students have to work a significant number of hours anyway to support their families, faculty need not stress to the students that they must work in accounting-related or business-related jobs unless they have opportunities to work in accounting or business-related jobs.
+In addition, faculty need not encourage those students to take as fewer courses per semester as possible to earn high grades in the GIS course.
 Faculty may advise their students who plan to take higher than average course loads to make sure that they manage their time effectively.
-Finally, faculty, when advising students with poor performance, need to think of causes (e.g., poor study habits, poor time management, etc.) other than too many working hours per week, or jobs that are non-accounting or non-business related, or too many courses taken per semester to pinpoint to those students.
+Finally, faculty, when advising students with poor performance, need to think of causes (e.g., poor study habits, poor time management, etc.) other than too many working hours per week, or jobs that are non-accounting or non-business related, or too many courses taken per semester, to pinpoint to those students.

-As expected, and as shown in prior studies with respect to other courses, another general conclusion of the study is that students with high prior actual ability end up earning high grades in the MIS course.
-Specifically, the study provides evidence that there is a strong significant association between students' grades in the Financial and Managerial Accounting courses and OGPA and their performance in the MIS course.
+As expected, and as shown in prior studies with respect to other courses, another general conclusion of the study is that students with high prior actual ability end up earning high grades in the GIS course.
+Specifically, the study provides evidence that there is a strong significant association between students' grades in the Accounting for Managers course (COBM 401) and OGPA and their performance in the GIS course.

-In light of this general conclusion, the authors recommend that faculty encourage their students to study hard to earn high grades in all courses (including Financial and Managerial Accounting) to improve their GPA by emphasizing that research shows that students with high OGPA tend to earn high grades in the MIS course.
+In light of this general conclusion, the authors recommend that faculty encourage their students to study hard to earn high grades in all courses (including COBM 401) to improve their GPA by emphasizing that research shows that students with high OGPA tend to earn high grades in the GIS course.
 The authors recognize that many faculty members may already be encouraging their students to do just that; thus, these recommendations are primarily for faculty members who may not be encouraging their students in that regard.